 2020: Lichen Research (Kilpisjärvi Fieldstation, Finland / Certosa, Venezia / Brussels)

-Besides cyanobacteria, the Sensorial Skin project will study the possibility to work with other organisms for sensing the environment.
+Besides cyanobacteria, I study the possibility to work with other organisms for sensing the environment.
 One of these organisms that is worth exploring is lichen.
-In this context, I especially want to research the mutualistic relation between cyanobacteria and lichen growing as a Sensorial Skin around the beehive.
+In this context, I am especially looking into the mutualistic relation between cyanobacteria and lichen, and if they can grow as a Sensorial Skin around the beehive.

 Lichen, a symbiotic cohabitation of cyanobacteria and fungi, is a composite organism that emerges from cyanobacteria living among the filaments of the fungi in a mutually beneficial symbiotic relationship.
 The fungi benefit from the carbohydrates produced by the cyanobacteria via photosynthesis, and the cyanobacteria assure their need for a humid environment through the proximity of the fungi.
 This cohabitation and collaboration is intriguing.
 Lichen reacts to sulphur dioxide and acid rain, ozone and nitrogen compounds, fluorides (a side effect of aluminium and glass making and production of fertilisers), toxic aromatic hydrocarbons, metals, and radioactive elements.
 The effects of these reactions are visible through changes in colour or texture of the lichen and could therefore potentially be used.
 Lichen can be integrated in the exoskeleton or in the medium.
-I will do fieldwork to collect samples of lichen and cyanobacteria in wet environments in and around the existing beehives and take them for in-depth study into the lab.
-In the wet lab of the Hybrid Form Lab Amsterdam / Erasmus BioLab Brussels I will study the samples and grow the lichen with a variety of micro-algae/cyanobacteria on different growth mediums.
+On a regular basis I do fieldwork to collect samples of lichen and cyanobacteria in wet environments around the existing beehives and take them for in-depth study into my lab.
+In the wet lab of the Hybrid Form Lab Amsterdam / Erasmus BioLab Brussels I studied the samples and was growing the lichen-samples with a variety of micro-algae/cyanobacteria on different growth mediums.
 The goal is to work very closely with the scientists in the labs.